snowch/demo_2710/README.md

 ## Overview

-This demo is to be presented at World of Watson 2016 - "Accelerate Your Data Science Delivery with Integrated Notebooks and IBM BigInsights".
+This demo is to be presented at World of Watson 2016 - **"Accelerate Your Data Science Delivery with Integrated Notebooks and IBM BigInsights"**.
 The presentation slides are available here: [Presentation](./Presentation.pdf)

 - The purpose of this Data Science Experience (DSX) project is to show how data from IBM BigInsights on cloud can analysed using DSX notebooks.
 - This project uses the http://grouplens.org/datasets/movielens/ ml-1m dataset to build a movie recommendation model using PySpark.